qzhuae/MarkdownNotes/ECON4124Final.md

 ~~[Obtain Tutorial Note 5 and 9]~~

-Anything condition about when a subgame can be written into matrix form?
+Anything condition about when a sub-game can be written into matrix form?

 Why is (Stay Out, L) an SPE?